Nikhil Mali

-Nikhil Mali (born 11 November 1996) is an Indian professional football and futsal player.
-He was part of the Delhi FC side which won the inaugural Hero Futsal Club Championship in 2021.
-He plays regularly for the Indian National Futsal team and was named the most valuable player in two consecutive Club Futsal Championships.
+Nikhil Rajendra Mali (born 11 November 1996) is an Indian professional football and futsal player.
+He was part of the Delhi FC side which won the inaugural Futsal Club Championship in 2021.
+He plays regularly for the Indian national futsal team and was named the most valuable player in two consecutive futsal club championships.

 Youth career

 Nikhil Mali is a product of DSK Shivajians - Liverpool FC academy.
 He joined DSK Shivajians in 2015, after being selected during a trial in Pune.
 After completing his studies, he made a comeback to professional football.

-Early Days

-Despite the strenuous schedule of an athlete, Nikhil has balanced his academics and sporting pursuits.
-He works as a Technical Consultant in an IT company in Pune after completing his Bachelors in Computer Application.

 Club career

 Delhi FC

-The club participated in the 2021 Durand Cup where Mali played an important role in their run to the quarter-finals, scoring in the 1–5 defeat to Indian Super League team FC Goa.
+The club participated in the 2021 Durand Cup where Nikhil M played an important role in their run to the quarter-finals, scoring in the 1–5 defeat to Indian Super League team FC Goa.

 Hero I-League 2nd Division

 Having been nominated by their state association (Football Delhi), Delhi FC were one of 10 teams to compete in 2021 I-League Qualifiers.
 Mali was part of the Delhi FC team which was placed in group B alongside Kenkre FC, Corbett FC, ARA FC and Kerala United.
 He appeared in every game and provided 3 assists as Delhi FC topped their group to advance to the final round.
 However, they finished third and failed to qualify for the Hero I-League.